How to Buy a Domain Name: A Simple Guide to Get You Started

 Can I Transfer My Domain Name to Hostinger?

-Yes, it’s possible to transfer a domain name from another registrar to Hostinger.
+Yes, it’s possible to transfer domain names from another registrar to Hostinger.

 However, there are a few requirements before transferring a domain to your web hosting account: